Is it time to ditch your lead-acid battery for lithium-ion technology?

 Although it may be true that the higher costs of a LiFePO4 auxiliary battery make it harder to justify in a vehicle-based application (where the system is only used a few times a year), there are significant recharge benefits to switching to a LiFePO4 dual-battery setup.

-Boasting a range of DC-DC chargers that are all lithium, AGM and wet-cell compatible, National Luna recently tested three battery options that are commonly used within the leisure market.
-We conducted these tests by discharging each battery type by 70Ah, and then recorded the recharge performance using our 25A and 40A DC-DC chargers.
+Boasting a range of DC-DC chargers that are all lithium, AGM and wet-cell compatible, National Luna recently tested three battery options commonly used within the leisure market.
+We conducted these tests by discharging each battery type by 70Ah and then recorded the recharge performance using our 25A and 40A DC-DC chargers.

-What’s more, the extra 15 amps of the NLDC-40 help the LiFePO4 battery reach a full charge in less than 2-hours.
+Moreover, the extra 15 amps of the NLDC-40 help the LiFePO4 battery reach a full charge in less than 2 hours.
 Needless to say, a rapid recharge cycle is supremely practical in terms of driving times and how you plan your road trip.

 PROS & CONS

-Of course, only you can decide if the above data justifies a migration, but aside from the rate of recharge, there are several other pros and cons to consider.
+Of course, only you can decide if the above data justifies a migration, but aside from the recharge rate, there are several other pros and cons to consider.